FIESTA

 to send your data

 output.
-For this vignette, we have saved our outfolder file path as the
+For this vignette, we have set our outfolder file path as a

 In the remainder of this vignette, we provide examples of using the